callum-savage/waterbom/README.md

-# waterbom
+# waterbom (under construction).

-`waterbom` is an R package for downloading water data compiled by the Australian Bureau of Meteorology (BOM).
+`waterbom` is an R package for downloading water data from [Water Data Online](http://www.bom.gov.au/waterdata/), a data portal maintained by the Australian Bureau of Meteorology (BOM).

-The BOM makes much of their water data available on the excellent [Water Data Online](http://www.bom.gov.au/waterdata/) (WDO) website, however it can be difficult to download data in a way which is **efficient** and **reproducible**. `waterbom` aims to fix this issue.

 With `waterbom` you can:

--   get data from multiple stations in a single request
+-   download data from multiple stations in a single request
--   filter stations by name, location, owner, measured paramaters, and more
+-   filter stations by name, location, data owner, and more
--   access additional station details and time series data, including flood warning data
+-   access time series which aren't available on WDO, including flood warning data
--   write reproducible data analysis scripts
+-   embed data download into reproducible data analysis scripts

-I recommend that you use WDO to find the stations you're interested in, and then use `waterbom` for actually downloading the data.

 ## Design

+Queries are made using key-value-pair requests.
+Most (but not all) of the error checking is left to the API, meaning that you can make bad requests if you want.

 The main user-facing functions are: